Jchase2/simple-pass-manager/README.md

 ## How To:

-When you launch it, it presents you with a simple self-explanatory menu.
+When you launch it, you get a prompt.
+Type "help" or "?" to get a list of commands.
 Just type the letter of whatever function you want to use.
 First you either have to open an existing encrypted pw file by typing 'o', or create a new encrypted pw file by typing 'f'.
+You'll need an existing GPG key set up for this.

 Then you should add a section or sections to put pw strings between...
-We recommend formatting your username and passwords like
+I recommend formatting your username and passwords like this:
-this:

 >username:password